AdesisNetlife/yawds/README.md

 ## Update

-You can easily uptade the whole software stack automatically when a new version is available.
+You can easily uptade the whole software stack automatically when a new version is available

-To update it, you just need to run `update.cmd`, and then magic things happends!
+To update it, you just need to run `update.cmd`

+> Note that the environment only will update stack/ directory
+> All the user config or packages installed will remain across updates

 ## Customization

 `TODO`

-## Features

-- Easy to use and install
-- Fully portable
-- Automatically packages provisioning
-- Configurable (you can adapt it for your projects escenarios)
-- Complete software stack for modern Web development
-- OS dependencies checker
-- Fully isolated from the OS
-- Support for updates
-- Supports both 32 and 64 bits OS
-- Supports Windows XP or greater
-- Easy to use from continous integration servers

 ## Software stack